Xanewok/slang/How to write your own linter using Slang.md

 #### Supporting multiple versions of Solidity
 The Solidity language has changed quite a lot over the time, however Slang is designed to be able to parse all versions of Solidity that are in use today, which we consider to be 0.4.11 and later.

-Because of this and because pragma directives are not required, we need to be explicit about the version of Solidity we are parsing.
+Because of this and because pragma directives are not required, we need to be explicit about the version of Solidity we aim to parse.

 Let's say that we want to be source-compatible with code that's expected to work with Solidity 0.8.22.
 Let's contruct an instance of the `Language` class, which is the main entry point for parsing Solidity code: